If You Have Joint Custody Who Pays Child Support?

 How Is Child Support Calculated in Joint Custody Cases?

-Calculating child support is calculated based upon a formula, unless your incomes exceed the uppermost limits of those guidelines.
-While the Court provides worksheets with instructions on how to calculate child support-and even provides a software application to assist you-you can make mistakes in totaling your amount.
+While the Court provides worksheets with instructions on calculating child support and even provides a software application to assist you, you can make mistakes in totaling your amount.

 Does Shared Physical Custody Change My Basic Child Support Payments?